Online Therapy for Gay Men · UK & Europe

 Pattern Recognition

 Symptom relief is temporary.
 Recognition is durable.
-The work isn't to suppress what you're feeling but to understand precisely what produced it — and what it has been protecting against.
+The work is to understand precisely what produced what you are feeling, and what it has been protecting against.

 Topics